Neotrium Bio-Architecture

 | Vitamin D (25-OH) | 24 ng/mL | 55–70 | $GC variant — needs aggressive 5,000 IU dosing. |

-| Omega-3 Index | 5.4 % | > 8 % | $FADS1 — better than Marcus, still under target. |
+| Omega-3 Index | 5.4 % | > 8 % | $FADS1 — above average conversion, still under target. |

 | Liver ALT | 18 U/L | < 25 | Liver clearly happy despite $PNPLA3 background. |